SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 We evaluated a diverse set of classification algorithms, including Decision Trees, K-Nearest Neighbors (KNN), and Logistic Regression, as candidates for the meta-learner trained on predicted probabilities from 113{,}820 audio instances labeled as foreground or background speech.
-Among these approaches, a Nearest Centroid--based classifier \cite{nearest_centroid} achieved the best performance, attaining a balanced accuracy of 85.51\%.
+Among these approaches, a Nearest Centroid–based classifier \cite{nearest_centroid} achieved the best performance, attaining a balanced accuracy of 85.51\%.
+By comparison, the existing comparison models evaluated on the same dataset report balanced accuracies of 80.4\% \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023} and 80.3\% \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024}; our approach therefore improves balanced accuracy by at least 5.11\%.